YTLogos/Bna_GWAS_Cloud/text/workflow.md

 # Analysis Workflow

-**Step 1: Data Input** Upload your phenotype data via `GWAS` section, a distribution plot of your input data will be presented.
+**Step 1: Data Input** Upload your phenotype data via `RUN GWAS` section, a distribution plot of your input data will be presented.

 **Step 2: visualization** generate Manhattan plot and QQ plot.